acocac/MultitemporalLandCoverClassification/readme.md

 ```
 -->

-The `Tensorflow 1.4` code of the network is located at `modelzoo/seqencmodel.py`
+The original `Tensorflow 1.7` repository located at `https://github.com/TUM-LMF/MTLCC` was adapted to TF 1.14 using tf.Estimator and Google AI structure.
-Further scripts for training and evaluation are provided.
+Scripts for training and evaluation are provided.
-Additionally, `Jupyter` notebooks used for accuracy evaluation and extraction of internal network activiations are located in this repo.
-The code can be executed after downloading the demo data.
+The code can be executed after downloading the demo data (inside the repository folder).
 After installing the dependencies the python scripts should be executable.
-Additionally, we provided a `docker` image with all dependencies already installed.

 ## Network